brightcove/brightcove-player-sdk-ios-ima/README.md

           strongController.shutterFadeTime = 0.25;
           strongController.shutter = NO;

-          // turn off seeking without ads - especially important if this player is being used with a playlist self.willSeekWithoutAds = NO;
+          // turn off seek without ads - especially important if this player is being used with a playlist self.resumePlayback = NO;
         }

       }];